ukgovdatascience/govuk-tech-docs-sphinx-theme/README.md

 regulations][govuk-accessibility] unless exempt.

-To add an accessibility statement, create a blank Markdown file in the root of your Sphinx folder called `accessibility.md`; this is the same location as your Sphinx `conf.py` configuration file.
+To add an accessibility statement, create a blank Markdown file in the root of your Sphinx folder called `accessibility.md`.
+This folder is the same location as your Sphinx `conf.py` configuration file.
 Add the following header to your new Markdown file:

 ```markdown
 ---